holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     ```rust
     enum CallTargetCell {
-        // Call a function in another cell by its unique conductor-local ID,
+        // Call a function in another cell by its unique conductor-local ID, a
-        // a tuple of DNA hash and agent public key.
+        // tuple of DNA hash and agent public key.
         OtherCell(CellId),
-        // Call a function in another cell by the role name specified in the app manifest.
-This role name may be qualified to a specific clone of the DNA that fills the role by appending a dot and the clone's index.
+        // Call a function in another cell by the role name specified in the app
+        // manifest.
+This role name may be qualified to a specific clone of the
+        // DNA that fills the role by appending a dot and the clone's index.
         OtherRole(String),
         // Call a function in the same cell.
         Local,